My Kindergartner has just started learning about addition and subtraction.

 I wanted to do something at home that would be fun and would also reinforce what she is learning in school.

-So, I took one of her favorite things, princesses, and turned it into a math game.
+So, I took one of her favorite things and turned it into a math activity so we could practice addition, Princess math game.

 To play, I write an addition problem below the tiaras.

-Lizzie then uses the correct number of beads to decorate her tiara.
+My daughter then used the correct number of beads to decorate her tiara.